prazian/open-ai-image-generate/README.md

 # Important notes

-- Please do not use inappropriate words in the prompt
+- Please do not use inappropriate words in the prompt.
-- This program is not intended to be used by children
+- This program is not intended to be used by children.
-- Never share your API key with anyone or commit it even to your private repos
+- Never share any of your API keys with anyone or commit them even to your private repos!

 # License
 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.